stucchio/Python-LRU-cache/README.md

 If the `thread_clear` option is specified, a background thread will clean it up every `thread_clear_min_check seconds`.

 If this class must be used in a multithreaded environment, the option `concurrent` should be set to `True`.
 Note that the cache will always be concurrent if a background cleanup thread is used.

+## Usage in Python3

+Note that this module should probably not be used in python3 projects, since the [standard library already has one](https://docs.python.org/3/library/functools.html).
+The only feature this one has which that one lacks is timed eviction.